technofocus-pte/iammsentraprv/Lab 5 – Permissions Management with Microsoft Entra/Lab 5 – Permissions Management with Microsoft Entra.md

-# Day 4 – Lab 5 – Permissions Management with Microsoft Entra
+# Lab 5 – Permissions Management with Microsoft Entra

 ## Exercise 1 – Assigning permissions on Subscription for Testing